personal growth and travel blog on my canvas homepage banner image

 Ais kacang on top of Penang hill

-Eating Street Food of Malaysia in Kuala Lumpur
+Eating Malaysian Street Food in Kuala Lumpur

-My experience with the street food of Malaysia began in Kuala Lumpur(KL).
+My experience with the traditional food in Malaysia began in Kuala Lumpur (KL).
 I arrived late at night in KL.
-I had chosen a hostel close to Chinatown to eat there as often as I can.
+I had chosen a hostel close to Chinatown.
+Someone had told me that if you want to eat street food of Malaysia that is the place to be.
 I checked in the Travel Hub guesthouse and took a bed in a female dorm.

 A long transit from Bali to Malaysia had left me famished.
 Overeating has been my die-hard habit.
 Now I try to eat less for a healthy and sustained living.
-But then, I gorged on traditional Malaysian food without a thought.
+But then, I gorged on Malaysian food without a thought.
 I don’t like to overthink calories when I travel.
 Who would?

-From being baffled by the cornucopia of Malaysian cuisines, restaurants, and dishes to knowing where and what exactly I wanted to eat, I had a long rendezvous with the Malaysian food.
+From being baffled by the cornucopia of Malaysian cuisines, restaurants, and dishes to knowing where and what exactly I wanted to eat, I had a long rendezvous with the Malaysian street food.
 This food memoir is my attempt to recreate my month-long food journey in Malaysia.

 READ MORE